Date posted: 06/18/2018

 - Minimum of three years supervisory experience.

-- At least three to five years of progressive experience in implementing a direct service program.
+- Progressive experience in implementing a direct service program.

 - Knowledge of HIV/AIDS, mental health, substance abuse and chronic homelessness is preferred.